-Learners will be challenged to progress to further Level 2 courses or to top up to a full Level 2 diploma after successful completion of this course.
-In order to qualify for progression, learners must have an attendance record of 90% or above, as well as an exemplary record of submitting work on time.
+Learners will be challenged to progress onto further Level 2 courses or to top up to a full Level 2 Diploma after successful completion of this course.
+In order to qualify for progression, learners must have an attendance record of 90% or above, as well as possess an exemplary record of submitting work on time.

-Learners should also achieve English/Maths to a minimum level of grade 2 in functional skills.
-Learners can find themselves employed in kennels, catteries, pet stores, wildlife parks and dog grooming salons, and working with zoological collections.
+Learners should also achieve English/Maths to a minimum level of grade 2 in Functional Skills.
+Learners can find themselves employed in kennels, catteries, pet stores, wildlife parks, dog grooming salons and zoological collections.

 We would advise all learners to try and secure additional voluntary work in one of these fields alongside their work placement, as this could provide enhanced opportunities for employment upon course completion.

 course information last updated: Wednesday 30th November 2022 @ 8.02am (23 hours ago)